sshah100-clt/chatbot-deepseek-gemini/README.md

 Lightweight Django portal for chatting with multiple LLM providers and capturing conversation analytics.

+## Simple guide (non-technical)
+- Go to https://baseline.pythonanywhere.com/ in your browser.
+- Enter a profile name (any unique name works) and pick a model, then click **Enter**.
+- Type messages in the chat box and press **Send**; responses appear in the chat history.
+- To view analytics , visit **Admin dashboard** and enter the admin access code; on the hosted site use `admin-secret`.

 ## Features
 - Profile-based login with per-provider chat sessions and preserved context history.
 - Switchable providers (DeepSeek or Gemini) with configurable system prompts and default provider.